xixixao/shader-roy/README.md

 ## Instructions

 1. clone this repo
-2. run `cargo run`
+2. run `cargo run example_raymarching`
-3. edit `shader.rs`
+3. edit `example_raymarching/src/example_raymarching.rs`

 `/examples` directory includes valid shaders you can copy over into `shader.rs`.

 Why are we using Rust for the shader?
 Better syntax, better editor integration and because it's a fun hack.
 It should feel exactly like writing Rust (which feels awesome!).
-Unlike in ShaderToy the Rust typechecker warns you immediately about most errors you'd might make.
+Unlike in ShaderToy the Rust typechecker warns you immediately about most errors you might make.

 ## Metal Shading Rust Language